 |D 182||Hamburg||Schleswig-Holstein||Active||In Port|

 Lutjens Class: These three ships were derived from the US Charles F. Adams Class of DDGs, although the differences between the two were not operationally significant.
-The primary role of this class was air defence and had been upgraded over time to field both the Standard SM-1MR medium range Surface to Air Missiles (SAM) and the RAM (Rolling Airframe Missile) short range SAM.
-Considering that they were built in 1969/70, their air defense capabilities were quite good.
+The primary role of this class was air defence which had been upgraded over time to field both the Standard SM-1MR medium range Surface to Air Missiles (SAM) and the RAM (Rolling Airframe Missile) short range SAM.
+Considering that they were built in 1969/70, their air defense capabilities was quite good.

 |D 185||Lütjens||Lütjens||Active||In Port|